Rapattoni Developer Resources

 DataSystem

-The DataSystem endpoint will list all available Resources and required Class values.
+The DataSystem endpoint will list all available Resources and Class values.
 The Localization arrary will contain the available Classes.
+The Class parameter is opitional except for Media: Media will by default return Proprty Pictures unless the Class parameter is included and specifies a different Media category.

 Example DataSystem: